curry-packages/xmldata/README.md

 ## Installing the tool

-After installing and checking out the tool by the command
+After checking out the tool by the command

     > cpm checkout xmldata